hexinfra/gorox/README.md

 Gorox is a normal program built on the Hemi Engine which resides in "hemi/" sub directory.
-Most of the time, you can develop your Web applications and RPC services directly on Gorox, but if you prefer to use a program name other than "gorox", or prefer to organize your program layout different with the convention of Gorox, or need to use the Hemi Engine as a plain module, please refer to the "How to use" section in "hemi/README.md" file.
+Most of the time, you can develop your Web applications and RPC services directly on Gorox, but if you prefer to use a program name other than "gorox", or prefer to organize your program layout differently with the convention of Gorox, or need to use the Hemi Engine as a plain Go module, please refer to the "How to use" section in "hemi/README.md" file.

 Start and stop Gorox
 --------------------